 Thinking about buying an Epiphone Les Paul?
 Wondering what kind of pickups they use?
 We have just the guide for you.
 Read on to find out ALL the different types of pickups that are used inside Epiphone Les Paul guitars…

 What Kind Of Pickups Are In A Les Paul Epiphone?
 The Main 3…

 These pickups come in all of Epiphone’s base model/midrange instruments.
-The other two versions of Epiphone’s pickups come in the affordable models and the custom models.
+The other two versions of Epiphone’s pickups come in its affordable models and its custom models.

 Let’s take a look at the different pickups including the “Probucker” model.